Editors ran Murdoch UK paper where "rotten state" existed, court hears

 He reminded the jury three senior news desk editors had pleaded guilty to phone-hacking charges.
 They had worked "hand in glove" with Brooks, Coulson and the paper's managing editor Stuart Kuttner, who is also on trial, Edis added.

-"The investigation has clearly proved there was a rotten state of affairs at the top of that organization," he said.
+"The investigation has clearly proved there was a rotten state of affairs at the top of that organisation," he said.

-"What you have to decide is whether these one or two people above knew of that rotten state of affairs which permeated the organization they were supposed to be running.
+"What you have to decide is whether these one or two people above knew of that rotten state of affairs which permeated the organisation they were supposed to be running.

 "It was their job to know.
 Are these people incompetent?
 Are they so careless and so unconcerned about what's happening on their watch that they didn't notice?" he asked.